-New York literary critic Wendy (Patricia Clarkson) is convinced that she has both feet firmly on the ground.
-She has a steady income, lives in a beautiful apartment and has been leading a happy marriage Ted (Jake Weber) for 21 years.
-Wendy just didn't see her leaving for a younger girl.
-But Wendy doesn't want to grant this triumph to her faithless husband.
-In order to visit her daughter Tasha (Grace Gummer) in Vermont, she decides to finally get her driver's license.
-The Indian taxi driver Darwan (Ben Kingsley), who unintentionally witnessed the end of Wendy's and Ted's marriage, is supposed to help her.
-Wendy's calm, level-headed manner allows her to see many things in her life with completely new eyes.
-And so an unexpected friendship develops between the unequal people during their driving lessons together, revealing to both what really matters in life.
-And Darwan could just as easily use this insight as Wendy...
+New York literary critic Wendy (Patricia Clarkson) is convinced she has both feet firmly planted in life.
+She has a steady income, lives in a nice apartment and has been happily married to Ted (Jake Weber) for 21 years.
+That he is now leaving her for a younger woman is something Wendy just didn't see coming.
+But that she now passes in mourning, Wendy does not want to grant this triumph to her faithless hubby.
+In order to be able to visit her daughter Tasha (Grace Gummer) in Vermont, she decides to finally get her driver's license.
+She enlists the help of Indian cab driver Darwan (Ben Kingsley), who has inadvertently witnessed the end of Wendy and Ted's marriage.
+His calm, level-headed manner makes Wendy see many things in her life with completely new eyes.
+And so an unexpected friendship develops between the disparate people during their driving lessons together, revealing to both of them what really matters in life.
+And Darwan can use this insight just as much as Wendy...

-The characters are drawn very lovingly and are brought to life wonderfully by Patricia Clarkson and Ben Kingsley.
-The actors as well as the screenplay and the staging skilfully navigate around all threatening cliché cliffs.
-Especially taxi drivers and driving instructors Darwan could have quickly become an exaggerated cliché.
-But both Kingsley and Coixet know how to prevent this perfectly.
-Also well done is the way in which both plot strands - Wendy's and Darwan's - run side by side, only to be skilfully linked in the common scenes.
-Thus, in the course of the film it becomes very easy to understand what influence the shared moments have on the lives of both of them.
+The characters are very lovingly drawn and wonderfully brought to life by Patricia Clarkson and Ben Kingsley.
+At the same time, the actors as well as the script and staging skilfully avoid all threatening cliché cliffs again and again.
+Especially taxi driver and driving instructor Darwan could have quickly become an overdrawn cliché.
+But both Kingsley and Coixet know how to avoid that perfectly.
+Also well done is the way in which both storylines - Wendy's and Darwan's - run alongside each other, only to be skilfully linked together in the scenes they share.
+Thus, in the course of the film, it becomes very easy to understand what influence the shared moments have on the lives of both.